Top of page

 Intrathecal chemotherapy

-Intrathecal chemotherapy is given into the cerebrospinal fluid – the fluid that surrounds the central nervous system (CNS; brain and spinal cord).
+Intrathecal chemotherapy is given into the fluid that surrounds the central nervous system (CNS), which is made up of your brain and spinal cord.

-The CNS is surrounded by a blood–brain barrier.
-To protect it from harmful chemicals and infections, the barrier only lets certain substances reach the brain.
-Intrathecal chemotherapy is a way to bypass the blood–brain barrier and get drugs directly into the CNS.
+There is a blood–brain barrier around the CNS.
+It protects your brain from harmful chemicals and infections and only lets certain things reach the brain.
+Intrathecal chemotherapy is a way of getting through the blood–brain barrier, to let the drugs get directly into the CNS.

 You might have intrathecal chemotherapy if you have:

-Usually, you have intrathecal chemotherapy by a lumbar puncture.
-This is an injection into cerebrospinal fluid in the lower part of your back, which you have under a local anaesthetic.
+Usually, you have intrathecal chemotherapy by an injection into the cerebrospinal fluid in the lower part of your back.
+The procedure is called lumbar puncture and is done under local anaesthetic.

 Subcutaneous chemotherapy